-TRC, in collaboration with the Center for Green Building of the Edward J. Bloustein School of Planning and Public Policy at Rutgers University, conducted a cost-benefit analysis ("CBA") of FY19 for residential, commercial, and industrial NJCEP EEP.
+TRC, in collaboration with the Center for Green Building of the Edward J. Bloustein School of Planning and Public Policy at Rutgers University, conducted a cost-benefit analysis ("CBA") for residential, commercial, and industrial NJCEP EE programs.

 Cost-Benefit Tests